alabbe9545/Labbe-Mini/README.md

 * 1 x USB-C - USB2 Receptacle (https://www.digikey.de/de/products/detail/gct/USB4085-GF-A/9859662)

 Thanks to:
-* To be able to fit the WS2812B 5050 RGB LEDs i modified the footprints of https://github.com/ai03-2725/MX_Alps_Hybrid, Thanks c:
+* To be able to fit the WS2812B 5050 RGB LEDs i modified the footprints of https://github.com/ai03-2725/MX_Alps_Hybrid
 * The creator of the nice silkscreen image.
+* QMK Firmware.